minstar21/te/README.md

 ### Locate Shortcut Neuron

+You can locate shortcut neurons for a given benchmark and model architecture by the following steps.

+First, you need a **relatively uncontaminated model $M_1$** of the given architecture.
+Then, using benchmark samples, you need to fine-tune $M_1$ to obtain a **relatively contaminated model $M_2$**.
+In our work, we use the base model of the corresponding architecture as $M_1$, for example, LLaMA2-7B-Base.
+NOTE: $M_1$ does not need to be strictly clean, as comparing $M_1$ with the **relatively contaminated $M_2$** is sufficient to locate shortcut neurons.

-For a given benchmark and model architecture, you can use the following code to identify shortcut neurons:
+Then you can use the following code to identify shortcut neurons:

 ```shell
 python -m src.change_scores_SFT \